dpcomp-org/dpcomp_core/README.md

 # DPComp Core
 [DPComp.org](https://www.dpcomp.org/) is a web-based tool designed to help both practitioners and researchers assess the accuracy of state-of-the-art differentially private algorithms based on [DPBench](#dpbench).

-This repository contains dataset, workload, algorithms used in DPBench, and is supporting core functionalities of dpcomp.org.
+This repository contains datasets, workloads, algorithms used in DPBench, and is supporting core functionalities of dpcomp.org.
 With this dpcomp_core, a user could reproduce previous evalutations, compare provided algorithms with new data, or evaluate new algorithms.

 References to supporting paper are [here](#ref).
 ## DPComp Core Setup